oracle/docker-images/OracleTuxedo/core/README.md

 How to build and run

-This project offers sample Dockerfiles for Tuxedo 12cR2 (12.1.3.0) and Tuxedo 12cR2 (12.2.2.0).
+This project offers Dockerfiles for Tuxedo 12cR2 (12.1.3.0) and Tuxedo 12cR2 (12.2.2.0).
 To assist in building the images, you can use the buildDockerImage.sh script.
 See below for instructions and usage.

 The buildDockerImage.sh script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call docker build with their prefered set of parameters.
 Building Oracle JDK (Server JRE) base image